TheGewehr/D-Platformer/README.md

 ## Welcome to Flea World

-Final Epidemic is a group of two students coursing the second year Bachelor's degree in Video Game Design and Development at UPC university.
-The integrants of the group are Alexandre Carreras.
+YAY is a group of two students coursing the second year Bachelor's degree in Video Game Design and Development at UPC university.
+The integrants of the group are Alexandre Carreras and Albert Chica

 GitHub project link: https://github.com/TheGewehr/D-Platformer